-In some of the observations, zero values can be found either in consecutive months (Figure 18 c and d), while for other series, zero values can be found intermittently (Figure 18 b).
+It is also worth to note that some series has zero values for consecutive months, while for other series, zero values can be found intermittently.
 Based on this, it can be observed that item series that falls under the same category almost follow the same behavior and has the same nature of fluctuations over time.
-As an example, it is shown in Figure 18 a, that item series without zero value for any time period almost follow the same trend.
 This observation of intermittent behavior of zero values in the records may be reflective of a change in economic condition or business status which may serve as a springboard for further investigation of the auditors.
 As such, this observation led to the organization of items into two (2) major categories:

-i.
 Items with consecutive zero values - Static Item Series